-2. Joint actions aimed at risk prevention and resilience to other local threats and disasters caused by anthropogenic activities
+2. Joint actions aimed at risk prevention and resilience to other local threats and disasters caused by anthropogenic activities of specific projects in the area, and thus raise awareness and prevent such threats.

-In connection with potential threats and the fairly common occurrence of industry in the support area, it is proposed to take measures to strengthen resistance to the effects of anthropogenic disasters, e.g., industrial accidents and risk management regarding this topic.
-This will translate into the implementation of specific projects in the area, and thus raise awareness and prevent such threats.
 As part of this course of action it is also possible to support joint training of uniformed services, rescue services and units.
 The implemented projects will reduce the chance of the above-mentioned disasters, and in the event of their occurrence, they will ensure the minimisation of related losses.